MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 So potentially you could automate a subset of data to be available for your local development & review apps.

 Potentially you could also run this in a way where you can log who is requesting what data, weather via version control or something else.

+I started using this in a project with a 8GB database recently which had a real mess of a database.
+We ended up using it to create a dump of our DB, which took about ~20 minutes to run & then we used our local machines.
 -->

 # Anonymised Production Database